Goldcorp Centre for the Arts, 149 West Hastings Street

 SFU’s Vancity Office of Community Engagement is partnered with Karen Jamieson Dance Company to offer community dance workshops at different times during the year.
 Often these workshops have lead to processional performances at the annual Heart of the City Festival.
 The work includes live music, poetry, First Nations drumming, and cultural dances.
 Karen Jamieson has run workshop's out of the Carnegie Community Centre since the late 1990s and has many strong commuity connections.
 She also mentors dancers in socially engaged arts practice.

 Since Spring 2014, the offices have collaborated in presenting an annual Lecture Series on Aboriginal Issues.
-Recordings of the 2014, 2015, and 2016 lectures can be found in our video gallery.
+Audio and video recordings of the 2014, 2015, 2016, and 2017 lectures can be found in our gallery.

 Woodward’s Community Singers

 Come sing together with Woodward's residents/students/staff/faculty/friends, and neighbours for a dose of collective joy.
 Enjoy with us songs from gospel, folk, popular, and contemporary traditions.
 You are also very welcome to just come listen.
 We sing in the beautiful PHS/Woodward's common room on the 10th floor — with an outstanding view.
 Now more than ever, we need what music gifts us.
 No experience or auditions required, no cost, no obligation, drop-ins welcomed.
 Easy Love.
 Come with a friend or come to make new ones.

 Music Wants You Back!
 Location: 131 West Hastings St at Woodward's, 10th floor